mvolkmann/blog/src/htmx.md

   "https://developer.mozilla.org/en-US/docs/Web/API/History_API", "History API" %}.
   Writing to `localstorage` can be disabled if desired.

-- The `hx-request` HTTP header can be used to determine how to render a page when the browser is refreshed.
+- The `HX-Request` HTTP header can be used to determine how to render a page when the browser is refreshed.
   This enables support for deep links.
   This is useful when htmx has replaced portions of a page.